-The session highlighted the importance of community-led disaster recovery and discussed how agencies and organizations involved in recovery and reconstruction processes can work with communities as partners.
-Involving communities in recovery is an absolutely essential as only 10-20% of disaster-affected people are assisted by outside agencies.
+The fourth thematic session sought to delineate a framework that governments and stakeholders can use to act on their commitment to community-led recovery processes.
+The emphasis was on learning from best practices around the world.
+This was an ideal platform for mainstreaming community-led recovery and building on the existing consensus in order to promote a framework of thinking and identify the critical aspects of successful community involvement.
+Agencies and organizations involved in recovery and reconstruction processes can work with communities as partners.
+Involving communities in recovery is absolutely essential as only 10-20% of disaster victims are assisted by outside agencies.
 Most disaster-affected people rely on themselves and their communities for recovery.

-The session showed that engaging directly with communities and making them equal partners in planning, implementing and monitoring recovery and reconstruction ensures that these strategies align with community-needs and increases their effectiveness.
+The session showed that engaging directly with communities and making them equal partners in planning, implementing and monitoring recovery and reconstruction ensures that these strategies align with community needs and and makes them more effective.
 While meaningful community involvement may seem to take time, it leads to smoother implementation of recovery programs and more sustainable long-term results.
 The panelists agreed that there is further need for strengthening community capacities and building trust between grassroots organizations and local and national governments.